Net Metering Pakistan

 Initial Review

 After receipt of an application, twenty working days will be required for initial review.
-In this review, DISCO will determine the qualifications of the applicant.
+In this review, DISCO will assess the applicant’s qualifications.

 Step 4